chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 # Inclusive Leadership

-Question: How well is a project/community setup for diverse leadership?
+Question: How well is a project and community setup for diverse leadership?

 ## Description